 If you do a quick search on Google, it’s easy to find free online versions of card games, board games, and so on.
 This makes games as a hobby very affordable and easy to access.
 Seniors can choose to play with someone else online or by themselves against the computer.
 Time passes by at lightning speed when engaged in a fun activity and these games are a great way to improve mental agility at the same time.

 Online games with family

-Seniors and their family members should be encouraged to spend quality time immersed in a game together.
+Seniors and their family members should be encouraged to spend quality time immersed in a game together - such as online puzzle for example.
 Sharing a fun experience can help a senior who suffers from boredom or dementia.
 It also strengthens the bond between family members, being an additional past time next to chatting or video calling.

 An online app built for the non tech savvy, such as Oscar Senior, creates a platform which makes their smartphone or tablet easier for them to use.
 Your elderly relative will find it easier to communicate with you via the large colorful buttons and simple chatbox.
 What’s more, they will also have an easier time browsing and choosing games they would like to try from Internet pages, because of the simplified interface.